achrimes2/MW-NS-Flight/README.txt

 5 - Enclosed flux (I-band)

 #############################################################################################################################################################
-Everything else in this repo is/is for some code adapted from the neutron star - Milky Way fraction of light code used for Chrimes et al. (2021).
+Everything else in this repo is adapted from the Milky Way fraction of light code used in Chrimes et al. (2021).

 !!!
 This is WIP and is still being updated as of April 2021 !!!